Best Open Source Internet Radio Player for Linux

 Clementine

-To use Clementine to listen to internet radio, click on "Internet" tab at top of screen.
+To use Clementine to listen to internet radio, click on the Internet tab at the top of the screen.
 This will display a list of internet radio stations that you can listen to.
-You can also search for specific stations by entering keywords in search box.
+You can also search for specific stations by entering keywords in the search box.

 Clementine also allows you to create and manage playlists, edit tags, and rip CDs.
 It is an excellent option for Linux users who want a simple and straightforward music player with internet radio functionality.

-Amarok also allows you to create and manage playlists, edit tags, and sync your music with your portable music player.
-It is an excellent option for Linux users who want a powerful and customizable music player with internet radio functionality.
+VLC Media Player also allows you to create and manage playlists, convert audio and video formats, and stream media over the internet.
+It is an excellent option for Linux users who want a versatile multimedia player with internet radio functionality.

 Radio Tray